Season Pass Frequently Asked Questions

 Q: How much are lift tickets for kids 10 years or younger?

-A: Kids who are 10 years old (or younger) at the time of pass purchase receive a FREE winter season pass, valid starting November 2019 at all of our ski resorts!
+A: Kids who are 10 years old (or younger) at the time of pass purchase receive a FREE season pass (we call it the Power Kids pass), valid at all of our ski resorts and Spider Mountain Bike Park!

 Q: How much are lift tickets for guests ages 70 and older?